BHFock/git-cl/docs/tutorial.md

 ### Why aren’t untracked files included when I stage or commit a changelist?

-Because `git cl` only stages or commits files already tracked by Git.
+`git cl` only stages or commits files already tracked by Git.

 If a file is untracked (`[??]`), it will show up in `git cl st`, but won’t be included when staging or committing.